AlekzNet/CheckPoint-Firewall-toolkit/doc/cpconf2pbr.md

 This mode is used to create PBR rule to except the local traffic from the PBR.
 All traffic destined to the directly connected networks or non-default routes will be exempted from the PBR rules with the lower priority.

+The interface related table are created with the priority "2", the static route related one with the priority "3".

 The source file should be made by the following command:

 ```txt